Kicksecure/vm-config-dist/README.md

 Disables screen locker when running in VMs because that is not useful either.

+Makes setting up a shared folder for virtual machines a bit easier

+* Creates a folder `/mnt/shared` with `chmod 777`, adds a group "vboxsf", adds user "user" to group "vboxsf".
+Facilitates auto-mounting of shared folders.

+* Helps using shared folders with VirtualBox and KVM a bit easier (as in requiring fewer manual steps from the user).

 When not run inside VMs, this package does nothing.
 ## How to install `vm-config-dist` using apt-get ##